vdutts7/gpt4V-scraper/README.md

 ### Part 1: Screenshot + Scrape
 - Run `npm i` to install dependencies (Puppetteer libraries, see `package.json` for details).
 - Copy `.env.template` and rename this new file `.env` .
 Then add your `OPENAI_API_KEY`and save the file.
 Run `source .env` properly mount this into the environment.
-- Set up browser confguration to allow for websites with paywalls.
-Chrome Canary can be installed and then referenced in `snapshot.js`:
+- Set up browser confguration to allow for websites that require login authentication (LinkedIn, Instagram, etc).
+For paywalled sites, it is your choice but hey: `https://removepaywall.com/<URL>` .
+This is a GitHub project, not a moral essay, so decide for yourself and move on.
+I will say, however, that sites such as NYT, CNN, FOX, Guardian, etc., shouldn't be misrepresenting themselves as "news" when they're making you pay for truth.
+But I (and you probably if you're the type of person reading a Github project description) see nothing valuable in sites like those anyways that is worth scraping.
+For the best browser, install Chrome Canary (log into the website of choice before continuing this next step).
+Then reference it in `snapshot.js` as follows:
 ```
 executablePath: '/Applications/Google\ Chrome\ Canary.app/Contents/MacOS/Google\ Chrome\ Canary',
 userDataDir: '/Users/vdutts7/Library/Application\ Support/Google/Chrome\ Canary/Default',